 California Family Law and the Absent Parent

-Of course, this does that mean the family law court will always keep things the same, but child custody laws do place great value on stability and continuity when it comes to children; that is why the current status quo matters.
-If the status quo is working well for the children family courts usually do not want to disrupt the child’s routine.
+Of course, this does that mean the family law court will always keep things the same, but child custody law places great value on stability and continuity when it comes to children; that is why the current status quo matters.
+If the status quo is working well for the children family courts usually don’t want to disrupt the child’s routine.

 Reasons for Absence